-Based on the steps taken by Celestica in 2023 and as part of our business practices and policies, as described in this Statement, we consider the risk of forced and child labour within our operations to be negligible.
+Based on the steps taken by Celestica in 2024 and as part of our business practices and policies, as described in this Statement, we consider the risk of forced and child labour within our operations to be negligible.

 We are aware that there may be a risk of forced labour at all levels of our supply chain.
-Currently the processes in place within Celestica to determine the risk of forced or child labour within our supply chain is limited to suppliers that participate in the Annual Supplier RBA Compliance Program The prevalence of the risk increases for suppliers located further down the supply chain.
+Currently the processes in place within Celestica to determine the risk of forced or child labour within our supply chain is limited to suppliers that participate in the Annual Supplier RBA Compliance Program.
+The prevalence of the risk increases for suppliers located further down the supply chain or for suppliers that do not participate in the Annual Supplier RBA Compliance Program.

-Celestica also has increased supply chain controls on an ad-hoc basis for suppliers subject to specific legislation, including requirements to provide specific documentation on a case by case basis.
+For certain matters/in certain cases Celestica also has implemented additional supply chain controls on an ad-hoc basis for suppliers subject to specific legislation, including requirements to provide specific documentation on a case by case basis.